 Alright, jumping off my pedestal for now.
-If you know someone who would enjoy this and want to share it with them, that would seriously mean a lot to me.
-I’m so grateful to all the current readers and subscribers.
-If you want to get these in your inbox twice weekly don’t forget to subscribe.
+If you know someone who would enjoy this post and want to share it with them, that would be awesome.
+Sharing is caring, after all.
+Don’t forget to subscribe to get these in your inbox twice weekly and follow TRP on Twitter for frequent musings.
 Thanks for reading!

 Follow TRP on Twitter for shorter, daily insights on life as a millennial.